 If Nasdaq does plan to launch physically settled futures around the same time as Bakkt, it will mean two heavyweights are bringing a new product to market simultaneously.
 The entry of two big names in the finance sector to the Bitcoin futures market will surely arouse the interest of institutional investors.

-On the other hand, if Nasdaq plans to launch cash-settled futures, it will have competition for the retail investor market that’s still the mainstay of Bitcoin futures trading, which will directly compete with CME and CBOE.
+On the other hand, if Nasdaq plans to launch cash-settled futures, it will have competition for the retail futures trading market that’s still the mainstay of Bitcoin futures trading, which will directly compete with CME and CBOE.

-How Digitex Will Have the Edge for Retail Investors
+How Digitex Will Have the Edge for Retail Futures Trading

 Our zero-fee model gives Digitex a unique appeal to retail investors over other futures exchanges.
-The DGTX token means our users don’t pay any commission or fees for using the Digitex platform.
+The DGTX token means our users don’t pay any commission or fees for using the Digitex platform for retail futures trading.
 This is because we use our native token in the denomination of all profits, losses, margins and account balances on the Digitex platform.
 Only DGTX token holders can trade on Digitex, which creates a demand for the token and thus drives its value.

 It’s this value that allows us to offset any fees that exchanges usually charge.
 It means we can release a limited volume of new tokens each year, to replace revenues we would otherwise generate from charging fees.
 Decentralized voting by DGTX token owners will determine the number of new tokens released, meaning no external party can manipulate the price against the wishes of the token holders.